On Valentine’s Day, Cupid takes over social media, and brands get a shot at meaningful engagement.

 Best Practices for Valentine’s Day Social Media Posts

-In 2024, Valentine's Day spending reportedly hit a record $14.2 billion, but notably, 29% of that spending was not for a significant other.
-This means brands can craft campaigns that go beyond romantic love — embracing self-care, friendship, and even anti-Valentine's sentiments to create more inclusive and engaging campaigns.
+Brands can make the most of this trend by crafting campaigns that go beyond romantic love: embracing self-care, friendship, and even anti-Valentine's sentiments to create more inclusive and engaging campaigns.

 To maximize the impact of a Valentine’s Day social media campaign, brands should follow these best practices: